CodeYourFuture/CYF-Workshops/bits-and-rats/readme.md

 </summary>

 1. As nobody knows who is the poisoned bottle, the bottles and rats are free to help the butler with their strategy if you choose.
 1. Physical movement helps learning!
-Encourage people to be ham it up and act out their roles.
+Encourage people to ham it up and act out their roles.
 1. Use clear commands:

    ```